Matthew

 The light of humanity

-It's very easy to allow the picturesque nature of the "we three kings" story, to hide its substantial teaching.
-In fact, other than the little drummer boy, Christmas cards depicting the three kings on their camels are the most widely chosen secular Christmas scene.
+It's very easy to allow the picturesque nature of the "we three kings" story to hide its substantial teaching.
+In fact, other than the little drummer boy, Christmas cards depicting the three kings on their camels is the most widely chosen secular Christmas scene.
 It wouldn't even offend a Muslim.
-Although I have to say, when I was young, most Christmas cards depicted a snow-bound English village scene, sometimes with the church in view.
+Although I have to say, when I was young, most Christmas cards depicted a snow-bound English village scene, sometimes with the church in view - a rather incongruous scene for Australia.
 Anyway, we can easily miss the point of these visiting astrologers.

 Many years ago, in communist Russia, a soldier was given a page from a Bible.
 It was from Isaiah.
 He didn't much understand it, other than the repeated phrase, "thus says the Lord."
-About all he could understand of God was that he speaks.
-So he asked the God who spoke with Isaiah, to speak with him.
-And He did.
-With this minute revelation, this flickering star, he kneeled before the God who speaks and he worshiped him.
+About all he could understand of God from that single page was that God speaks.
+So, he asked the God who spoke with Isaiah, to speak with him - and He did.
+With this minute revelation, this flickering star, he kneeled before the God who speaks and worshiped him.

 Discussion